-To date, only one other conduct requirement has been prescribed under the Public Service Regulations 1999 (PS Regulations).
+To date, only one other conduct requirement has been prescribed under the Public Service Regulations 2023 (PS Regulations).

-Regulation 2.1 of the PS Regulations imposes a duty on APS employees not to disclose certain information without authority.
+Section 7 of the PS Regulations imposes a duty on APS employees not to disclose certain information without authority.
 The duty applies to information communicated in confidence or where disclosure could be prejudicial to the effective working of government.
-Regulation 2.1(5) of the PS Regulations sets out circumstances where APS employees are not prevented from disclosing information.
+Subsection 7(5) of the PS Regulations sets out circumstances where APS employees are not prevented from disclosing information.

 The regulation is not designed to regulate the disclosure of official information comprehensively.
 It operates alongside other provisions and obligations, including agency-level directions and authorisations.